cresset-template/cresset/README.md

 This is a serious detriment to scientific progress that many readers of this article will have experienced at first-hand.

-Docker containers are the standard method of providing reproducible programs across different computing environments.
+Docker containers are the standard method for providing reproducible programs across different computing environments.
-They create isolated environments where programs can run without interference from the host or from each other.
+They create isolated environments where programs can run without interference from the host or from one another.
 See https://www.docker.com/resources/what-container for details.

 But in practice, Docker containers are often misused.
-Docker containers are designed to be transient and best practice dictates that developers should create a new container from an image for each run.
+Containers are meant to be transient and best practice dictates that developers should create a new container from an image for each run.
 But this is very inconvenient for development, especially for deep learning applications, where new libraries must constantly be installed and bugs are often only evident at runtime.
 This leads many researchers to develop inside interactive containers.
-Those who use Docker will often have `run.sh` files with commands such as `docker run -v my_data:/data -p 8080:22 -t my_container my_image:latest /bin/bash` (does this look familiar to anyone?) and use SSH to connect to running containers.
+Docker users often have `run.sh` files with commands such as `docker run -v my_data:/mnt/data -p 8080:22 -t my_container my_image:latest /bin/bash` (does this look familiar to anyone?) and use SSH to connect to running containers.
 VSCode also provides a remote development mode that can be used to code inside containers.

 The problem with this approach is that these interactive containers become just as unreproducible as local development environments.
 A running container cannot connect to a new port or attach a new volume.
-But if the computing environment within the container was created over several months of installs and builds, the only way to keep it is to save it as an image and create a new container from it.
+But if the computing environment within the container was created over several months of installs and builds, the only way to keep it is to save it as an image and create a new container from the saved image.
 After a few iterations of this process, the resulting image becomes bloated and completely unreproducible.